furukama/postinternet/README.md

 # Post-Internet
-This is the source code for our Post-Internet Manifesto at http//postinternet.world
+This is the source code for our Post-Internet Manifesto at [postinternet]: http//postinternet.world

-Comments and Pull Requests are welcome.
+Comments and Pull Requests welcome!